mozilla/bigquery-etl/docs/cookbooks/development_workflows.md

 SELECT * FROM `moz-fx-data-shared-prod`.telemetry_derived.clients_last_seen_v1
 JOIN `moz-fx-data-shared-prod`.telemetry.main

--- With --rewrite-target-references, if clients_last_seen_v1 is deployed to dev but main is not:
+-- With --defer, if clients_last_seen_v1 is deployed to dev but main is not:
 SELECT * FROM `dev-sandbox-user`.dev_telemetry_derived.clients_last_seen_v1
 JOIN `moz-fx-data-shared-prod`.telemetry.main  -- still prod
 ```